DARLINGTON, S.C. -- A moonshot.

 Focused mostly on the card game, Ramsey simply said he could.

 While on a business trip the following week, that consent escaped Ramsey's mind.
-But after he returned, he noticed construction going on for the track.
+But after he returned, he was quite surprised to see construction going on for the track.

-"I think that's an interesting point of just how informal and winging it they went about this thing," Harold III said.
-"Those guys, they did business on a handshake a lot of times and worried about the details later.
+“I think it’s an interesting point of just how informal some of these hand-shake transactions were in the beginning.
+No one had built a super-elevated asphalt oval before, so they were winging it a lot of the time,” Harold III said.
+“Those guys, they did business on a handshake a lot of times and worried about the details later.
 That was good sometimes, and it could also be a problem."

 It was the latter - for a little bit.

-Tempers subsided, and Ramsey agreed to lease the land to Harold Sr. for 99 years, form the Darlington Raceway Corporation and Ramsey become chairman.
+Tempers subsided, and Ramsey agreed to lease the land to Harold Sr. for 99 years, form the Darlington Raceway Corporation and Ramsey became chairman.

 "All that stuff about the fish pond?
 It's true," Harold III said.
 "There are aerial photographs that show when the track is getting laid out and the pond's right there and a little house is there with it."